PyconUK/2017.pyconuk.org/pages/index.md

   [Clink Restaurant](http://theclinkcharity.org/the-clink-restaurants/cardiff-wales/).
   You should try to be at the restaurant by 7.15pm to be seated at 7.30pm.
   If you're a speaker and haven't received an invitation, please [get in touch](/contact/)
 * **Code Dojo**: [Code Dojo](/dojo/) on Thursday from 7pm in the Lower Hall.
   You'll need to have signed up for this via the booking page early this week.
   The bar will be open and pizza will be available to buy.
 * **Board Games Evening**: There will be a [Board Games evening](/board-games/) on Saturday from 7pm in the Lower Hall.
+  You'll need to have signed up for this via the booking page early this week.
   Please bring board games if you have them, we'll be on hand to help match people to games if you don't.
 The bar will be open and pizza will be available to buy.
 * Please feel free to use the [PyCon UK Slack]((https://pyconuk-2017.slack.com))